telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 1. In the **Share Sessions** prompt window, enter a valid email and click **Share**.
 Entering notes is optional.

-### Removing All

-To remove all captured sessions, use the **Remove All** button, which will automatically remove all captured traffic from the **Live Traffic** list.
-To remove only specific sessions, select the desired ones and use the remove options from [the context menu]({%slug web-sessions-list%}#remove).

 ### Searching

 To search for specific values in the URL and the headers of all sessions, use the **Search** text input.
 The search action will immediately filter and show all sessions, which contain the search terms.

-### Preconfigured Browser Capturing

-Use the **Open Browser** button to capture traffic from a specific browser instance without the need to modify the system proxy settings.
-[Learn more about the preconfigured browser capturing...]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing)

 ## Live Traffic List